religionhistory/SCCSR/README.md

 # Overview
 Data curation for Standard Cross-Cultural Sample of Religion (SCCSR.v1) provided under CC-BY-4.0 license.

 This consists of seven `.csv` files of different elements of the database.
+The variables of each table are documented in the [README file](https://github.com/religionhistory/drh-data-dump/tree/main/data_clean) in `data_clean`.

 Name | Description
  --- | ---